-|Snowflake Generation / Generation Snowflake
+|Snowflake Generation / Generation Snowflake / Millennium Snowflake

-|The snowflake generation is the latest generation label applied to some of today’s young adults.
-Its origins date back to a LiveJournal post in 2006 by invisibob which includes “Beginning with the knowledge that each of us is a unique and special snowflake” and its inclusion in the Urban Dictionary.
-Generation snowflake along with “Special snowflake syndrome (SSS)” to describe entitled people who typically exhibit a superiority complex.|
+|The snowflake generation is the generation label applied to some of today’s young adults.
+A 2006 LiveJournal post, by invisibob, “Beginning with the knowledge that each of us is a unique and special snowflake” is now in the Urban Dictionary.
+Snowflake millenials are said to easily take offence, exhibit entitled behaviour, and may believe many things are

-|Generation Z / Z Generation
+|Generation Z / Z Generation.

 Alternative Z Generation names include: